 Victims of Crime Act (VOCA) Advocacy Resources

-The Victims of Crime Act (VOCA) provides funding for victim services out of the Crime Victims Fund, and it has become an important source of support for CACs across the country.
-The money in the fund is all nontax dollars--it comes from fines and penalties paid by convicted federal offenders.
-Unfortunately, deposits into the fund have been declining as the Department of Justice increasingly relies on non-prosecution and deferred-prosecution agreements.
-This puts CAC funding for services to kids in crisis.
+The Victims of Crime Act (VOCA) provides funding for victim services out of the Crime Victims Fund (CVF), and it has become an important source of support for CACs across the country.
+The money in the fund is all nontax dollars—it comes from fines and penalties paid by convicted federal offenders.

 Members of Congress pay attention to how many constituents care enough to contact them about an issue, so taking a few minutes to call or email your U.S. representative would be a huge help.